 WCSCC maintains a close working relationship with the Smithville Police Department.
 A Resource Officer from the Wayne County Sheriff's Office is assigned to WCSCC, and on-duty officers routinely patrol the WCSCC grounds.
-Students will be notified of emergencies per the WCSCC Health and Safety Plan, which may be viewed at http://www.wayne-jvs.k12.oh.us.
+Students will be notified of emergencies through the Remind App.